 3. Document collection software: easy to request and organise files

 Document collection software is designed to make it as easy as possible for you to collect and organise files and content from clients.
 Your clients won’t need to sign in to send you files.
-Instead, you send them a unique branded upload page (like this one created using File Request Pro):
+Instead, you send them a unique branded upload page (like this one created using File Request Pro).
+This is a one-page forms, but you can also create multi-page forms.

 Your clients then fill in any questions and drag and drop files.
 These are sent to your cloud storage solution (or the software inbox) using an encrypted connection.